FREQUENTLY ASKED QUESTIONS

 WHAT IS LIP BLUSH?

 Lip blush is a form of permanent cosmetics/cosmetic tattooing that uses the permanent makeup/tattoo machine as well.
 A needle cartridge comprised of a single or several needles is used to push pigment in little dots into the upper dermis to create a filled in appearance.
 This allows for a pretty blush tint on the lips when healed.
-By deepening the color of your lips, they will appear fuller and more youthful.
+By brightening the color of your lips, they will appear fuller, more youthful, and defined.

 DOES IT HURT?